-The University of Adelaide has been the leader in tertiary education in South Australia since it commenced teaching in 1876.
+The University of Adelaide has lead tertiary education in South Australia since it commenced teaching in 1876.

 Over ensuing years, it has been affiliated with a number of other educational institutions with the aim of offering South Australians world class education opportunities and to provide the state with the skills required to achieve industrial progress and economic growth.